Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 Floyd has built-in features for writing unit tests.
 Tests are critical to makeing robust software.

 The test-def is all you need to register tests.
 If it's TEST-STATEMENTS throw an exception the test fails.
-But there is special test function you use most of the time.
-NOTICE: Floyd has no means of explicitly throwing an exceptions yet.

-> void test(T result, T expected_result)
+Use assert() to check your get the correct result.

 Here is simple test where we test that floyd's subset() function work in a specific scenario:

 ```
-test-def ("subset()", "skip first character"){ test(subset("abc", 1, 3), "bc" }
+test-def ("subset()", "skip first character"){ assert(subset("abc", 1, 3) == "bc") }

 ```